 DHA for brain function.

-Interesting topics in nutrition, deficiency|
+Interesting topics in nutritional health|

-Calcium deficiency diseases.
+Magnesium deficiency diseases.

-Dietary Supplement Fact Sheet.
+1.Dietary Supplement Fact Sheet.
 National Institutes of Health.

 2.Helmut Geiger, Christoph Wanner.
 Magnesium in disease.
 Clin Kidney J (2012) 5 (Suppl 1): i25-i38. doi: 10.1093/ndtplus/sfr165